Alloy Artifacts

 Manufacturing Dates

 One change that did occur though was the addition of model number markings to the tools.
-The Sears catalogs had long used model numbers in their listings, but these were not actually marked on tools (with a few exceptions) until sometime between 1968 and 1970.
+The Sears catalogs had long used model numbers in their listings, but these were not actually marked on tools (with a few exceptions) until around 1970.

 Even this date itself was hard to estimate — the catalogs just use the same model numbers from year to year, and the illustrations don't actually show model number markings.
 We were able to make an estimate based on observations of Craftsman ratchets with patent pending markings for known patents.